UNO-Babb/Lab1/README.md

 ## Overview
 - Look at different ways of creating/running a Python program.
-- Create a GitHub account (if you don't have one).
+- Create a GitHub account.
-- Create an account on [Repl.it](https://repl.it/)
+- Open GitHub Classroom and GitHub Code Spaces

 ---
 ### Text Editor